Morgan Stanley Emerging Etf Performance

 Strong

-Over the last 90 days Morgan Stanley Emerging has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Morgan Stanley Emerging are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
 In spite of rather sound basic indicators, Morgan Stanley is not utilizing all of its potentials.
-The latest stock price tumult, may contribute to shorter-term losses for the shareholders. ...more
+The current stock price tumult, may contribute to shorter-term losses for the shareholders. ...more

 1